 And finally, if you haven’t yet or recently checked out the Dean’s Office’s website dedicated specifically to incoming first-year students, be sure to do so by following this link!

 If you have any questions about housing that aren’t answered by reading The Bell Book, you may contact Gail Rondeau Hebert, Housing Coordinator, at (413) 597-2555 or by email at email@example.com.

-We send our best wishes for the rest of the summer, and we look forward to welcoming you to Williams!
+We send our best wishes, and we look forward to welcoming you to Williams!